Zacaria/apidays-2023/docs/Presentation.md

 ----

-## Pain points
+### Pain points

 - does not save you from dealing with JS
-- adds types managements
+- adds types management
 - adds static layer onto dynamic layer
 - types disappear at runtime
 - no semver

-**JSDoc answers to precise problem of hinting types without getting in your way** <!-- .element: class="fragment" data-fragment-index="1" -->
+**JSDoc answers to the precise problem of hinting types without getting in your way** <!-- .element: class="fragment" data-fragment-index="1" -->

 note: